Contact Us:

 Michael has been a singing member of GMCW since 2002 and sings with the Chorus’ small ensemble Rock Creek Singers.
 He is a retired Federal employee and enjoys music, travel, cooking, and reading.
 Michael serves as the chorus’ Outreach Manager, coordinating over 100 non-subscription performances each year for our small ensembles.
 Prior to his retirement, Michael was the Deputy Director, Data Delivery Services for the Internal Revenue Service.

-Dr. James Ellzy, Vice Chair (he/him/his)
+Dr. James Ellzy, Chair (he/him/his)

 Dr. Ellzy has been affiliated with GMCW since 2010.
 He has served as singing member, dance captain, audition coordinator, choreographer, and stage director.
 He was inducted into the Circle of Excellence in 2016.
 Other past board positions include the Northwestern Alumni Association from 2008 to 2010 and the Uniformed Services Academy of Family Physicians from 2013 to 2018 (including President 2017-2018).
 He currently serves on the board of directors for the American Academy of Family Physicians representing over 131,000 members.
 James earned his Bachelor of Arts in Computer Studies and Masters in Medical Informatics from Northwestern University.
 He was awarded his Medical Doctorate from East Tennessee State University’s James H. Quillen College of Medicine.
 Dr. Ellzy is a Fellow in the American Academy of Family Physicians.
 He has also earned his certification in Medical Quality from the American Board of Medical Quality.
 He is currently a family physician with Oracle Health and a proud navy veteran.
 He met his husband Franc O’Malley here in DC, and they were married in 2013.

-Jack Reiffer, Treasurer (he/him/his)
+John-Paul Hayworth, Treasurer (he/him/his)

 Dr. Raymond Hoffman, Secretary (he/him/his)